daniellebs/accessibility-vis/README.md

 ## Directories

+### data_processing
+Computing travel times and general accessibility.
+#### testing
+Graph generator in order to test the framework's performance.

+---

+## Future Directories

 ### input_data
 The data contains GTFS (General Transit Feed Specificatio) feeds published by the israeli ministry of transportation (MOT), and other input data for accessibility computations.